 Easily available calorie-rich processed food and little education about nutrition among citizens are the major reasons behind Mexico’s 28.9% obese population.
 The obesity issues of the country began in the 1980s when vegetables and whole grains started getting replaced by processed food.
 In the past 5 years, Mexico has taken steps to reduce its obesity rate and has separated itself from toping the list in North America.

 World Obesity Rates

 As aforementioned, topping the list are small Pacific Island nations such as Samoa, Tonga and Kiribati, to name a few.
 Approximately four of every five citizens of these countries are obese or overweight.
 The reason is almost all of the food these island nations are imported and therefore expensive, but fast-food chains offer a cheap and convenient alternative.

 They’re closely followed by a string of Middle Eastern nations – Kuwait, Qatar, Libya, Saudi Arabia, and Egypt.
 75 percent of these countries’ population is overweight and well over a third is considered obese.
-Scorching hot temperatures of up to 40 degree Celsius, regular ‘natural’ exercise such as walking is not common with an increasing embrace for western fast food restaurants in recent years.
-Traditionally people often share large community platters, making it difficult keep track of portion size.
+With scorching hot temperatures of up to 40 degree Celsius, regular ‘natural’ exercise such as walking is not common with an increasing embrace for western fast food restaurants in recent years.
+Traditionally, people often share large community platters, making it difficult keep track of portion size.

 Overweigh Gender and Age Disparity